Notificaciones

 Windows

 to your Start Menu also does the trick.
 Navigate to the file in Explorer, right-click and 'Pin to Start Menu'.
-You will then need to add the lineapp.setAppUserModelId(process.execPath)
+Then, call app.setAppUserModelId(process.execPath)

 While notifications including buttons work with electron-windows-notifications